-The Student Success Plan will be required for all students submitting a Satisfactory Academic Progress Appeal.
-If the SAP Appeal is approved, the requirements of the Student Success Plan will take effect immediately.
+The Student Success Plan (SSP) will be required for all students with an approved Satisfactory Academic Progress Appeal.
+If the SAP Appeal is approved, you will be notified by email to make an appointment with your assigned Academic Advisor so that an SSP can be developed for you.
+The requirements of the SSP will take effect immediately.
 If you are not currently enrolled, it will take effect for the next term of enrollment.

 - A minimum GPA requirement as established by your Academic Advisor.
-Note that if your current GPA is below 2.0, your Student Success Plan requirement will be greater than a 2.0 GPA of enrolled coursework each term
+Note that if your current cumulative GPA is below 2.0, your Student Success Plan requirement may be greater than a 2.0 GPA of enrolled coursework each term.

 - A minimum Completion Ratio requirement as established by your Academic Advisor.
-Note that if your current Completion Ratio is below 67%, your Student Success Plan requirement will be greater than 67% of enrolled coursework each term
+Note that if your current Completion Ratio is below 67%, your Student Success Plan requirement may be greater than 67% of enrolled coursework each term.

 If you do not adhere to the requirements of your Student Success Plan, you will be placed on Financial Aid Suspension.
 As a result, you will lose your financial aid eligibility.
 No other appeals will be accepted unless the following specific extenuating circumstances apply: